Prosserc/python_chess/README.md

       - Help;
       - Possible moves?;
       - Pieces taken?;
+4. Check - enforce only moves that get you out of check
+5. Checkmate
+6. Swaps (pawn promotion)
+7. Castling
+8. En Passant restrictions around only one opportuinity to take???
+9. Draw Rules:
+   1. King not in check, has not move and cannot?
+   2. After 50 moves without a pawn being moved or peice being taken (50 move rule)
-4. Record data from moves (incl other poss?) for later use in AI.
+10. Record data from moves (incl other poss?) for later use in AI.

 Example Board:
 -------------